olimorris/VectorCode/README.md

 > [!NOTE]
 > The documentation on the `main` branch reflects the code on the latest commit
-> (apologies if I forget to update the docs, but this will be what I aim at).
+> (apologies if I forget to update the docs, but this will be what I aim for).
 To
 > check for the documentation for the version you're using, you can [check out
 > the corresponding tags](https://github.com/Davidyz/VectorCode/tags).